frederic-perez/AmE-dictionary/data/dictionary.md

 __cameleer__
 __camellia__
 __cameo__ _n_ __1__ A small sculpture carved in relief on a background of another color. __2__ A short description, literary sketch, etc., that effectively presents the subject. __3__ A very brief appearance by a well-known actor or celebrity in a film, typically in a non-speaking role. __4__ A brief appearance or a minor role.
+__camerlengo__ _n_ A cardinal who is appointed by the pope and charged with specific duties (such as certifying the pope’s death and preparing a conclave) during a papal interregnum.
 __camo__
 __camouflage__
 __camp<sup>1</sup>__ _n_ :five::hammer: _The Pacquiao camp did not object._ _Available May-August for groups, camps, and conferences._